I've Written A Book...

 Well, some months later, I had the answer...

-With approaching a thousand downloads, in over 25 countries, I'd achieved contentment.
+With over a thousand downloads, in over 25 countries, I'd achieved contentment.
 I was able to set the book aside, in mind and deed.
 It's now sitting prominently on my list of life accomplishments.
 Freely available, in perpetuity, to anyone who cares to read it...
 As for fame and fortune, I never sought them out as travel companions and consequently have no regrets that they won't accompany me on my final journey.